Who is the Bride of Christ

 If our hearts are riveted on Him and on pleasing Him, He’ll make up the difference.
 If our hearts are still attached to the world we’re going to be tethered.
 We’re going to see other people going and leaving and we’ll be left behind tethered to our earthly agendas.

-Seriously, is that what you want?
-Are you sure you are living for God and for God alone?
-Or are there questions in your heart?
-Has the Holy Spirit been dealing with you and bringing up metaphors to you like the wise and foolish virgins?
-Has the Holy Spirit been nudging you that you’re not ready?
+Seriously, is that what we want?
+Are we sure we are living for God and for God alone?
+Or are there questions in our heart?
+Has the Holy Spirit been dealing with us and bringing up metaphors like the wise and foolish virgins?
+Has the Holy Spirit been nudging us that we are not ready?

 If we don’t get ourselves together and get ready quickly, we stand the risk to be left behind in the most horrendous time in history, the most horrible, horrible time that this Earth will ever see.
 Is it worth it?
-Is it worth it?
 That is the choice you have to make and that I have to make.

 I can feel the Holy Spirit grieving when I make foolish choices with my time, with my money, with my thoughts, and my prayers or lack of prayers.
 I feel that grief and I know that time is very short and I don’t want to be left behind, so I have to look at these things about myself every single day and measure my intention, examine my heart, examine my conscience and see that I’m truly crucified with Christ.